-Corporate social responsibility (CSR) literature suggests CSR initiatives extend beyond meeting the immediate interests of stakeholders of for-profit enterprises, offering the potential to enhance performance.
+© The Author(s) 2014.
+Corporate social responsibility (CSR) literature suggests CSR initiatives extend beyond meeting the immediate interests of stakeholders of for-profit enterprises, offering the potential to also enhance performance.
 Growing disillusionment of for-profit business models has drawn attention to social entrepreneurship and social innovation to ease social issues.
-Adopting a systematic review, the paper provides collective insights into research linking social innovation with social entrepreneurship, demonstrating growing interest in the area over the last decade.
-Based on the review findings, the authors synthesize formerly dispersed fields of research into an analytical framework, signposting a “systems of innovation” approach for future studies of social innovation and social entrepreneurship.
+Adopting a systematic review of relevant research, the article provides collective insights into research linking social innovation with social entrepreneurship, demonstrating growing interest in the area over the last decade.
+The past 5 years have seen a surge in attention with particular focus on the role of the entrepreneur, networks, systems, institutions, and cross-sectoral partnerships.
+Based on the findings of the review, the authors synthesize formerly dispersed fields of research into an analytical framework, signposting a “systems of innovation” approach for future studies of social innovation and social entrepreneurship.

 Phillips, W., Lee, H., James, P., Ghobadian, A., & O'Regan, N. (2015).
 Social innovation and social entrepreneurship: A systematic review.
 Group and Organization Management, 40(3), 428-461. https://doi.org/10.1177/1059601114560063